Addressing Zero-Resource Domains Using Document-Level Context in Neural Machine Translation: Results

-We assume that the observed improvements on zero-resource domains are because of document-level models having an increased capability to model all domains.
-As a result, we also evaluate these models on the other domains which were seen during training.
+We assume that the improvements on zero-resource domains are because of document-level models having an increased capability to model domain.
+As a result, we also evaluate on the other domains which were seen during training.
 We show average BLEU and the BLEU score on the concatenation of all test sets.
-This is a useful way of evaluation in a multi-domain setting because it is less sensitive to larger improvements on a smaller test set which can provide for higher average scores.
+This is a useful way to evaluate in a multi-domain setting because it is less sensitive to larger improvements on a smaller test set.

 Table \ref{table:multi-domain-results} shows the results.
 We first compare the baseline against DomEmb(avg).
 The smallest improvement is on NewsCommentary, only $0.2$ BLEU.
 Improvements vary between $0.8$ and $1.2$ BLEU on Europarl, OpenSubtitles and Rapid.
 On Ubuntu, this model improves only by $0.4$ BLEU.
 Joint and average BLEU improve by $0.7$ and $0.6$, respectively.
 Replacing average pooling with maximum pooling leads to slightly worse results on all domains except Ubuntu, but still improves upon the baseline.
 Our assumption is that averaging handles situations when there is a mix of domain signals because it can emphasize the more frequent domain signals.
 Max pooling is not able to differentiate between less and more frequent domain signals.